Updated: 28-08-2025 at 5:30 AM

 Objective | To deliver quality education to kids aged 6-14 years, free of cost |

 The Right of Children to Free and Compulsory Education (RTE) Act was enacted in 2009 to deliver free education to children aged 6-14 years.
-The RTE Act aims to ensure that all children get access to quality education irrespective of their educational backgrounds.
+The best thing about the RTE Act is that it aims to ensure that all children get access to quality education, irrespective of their educational backgrounds.
 The RTE Act also focuses on improving the quality of education and ensuring that educational institutions provide education to every child without any discrimination or bias.

-The RTE Act lays out certain responsibilities on both the government (central or state) and schools.
-It mandates the govt. to provide the necessary infrastructure, teachers, and
+This article on the right to education, the RTE Act, lays out certain responsibilities on both the government (central or state) and schools.
+It mandates the govt. to provide the necessary infrastructure, teachers, and resources to facilitate education, while private schools are required to reserve 25% of their seats for children from the economically weaker sections of society.

 Read more: Death Certificate